trueadm/ripple/CONTRIBUTING.md

 - **Submit fixes**: Found an issue you'd like to tackle?
 Consider [opening a pull request](#pull-requests).
 - **Help with documentation**: As Ripple grows, we'll need comprehensive documentation.
 Any help improving clarity or filling gaps would be greatly appreciated.

 We welcome all contributions!
-If you need guidance planning your contribution, please reach out on our Discord server and let us know you're looking for some direction.
+If you need guidance in planning your contribution, please reach out on our Discord server and let us know you're looking for some direction.

 ### Issue Triage